 - Possibility to store lots of data thanks to data compression

 Also, ClickHouse supports an extended SQL-like language, which is definitely a plus for developers.

 ClickHouse is already in use in companies like Uber, eBay, Spotify, and Deutsche Bank.

 Mixing and matching databases

-Redis is often used in combination with another databases.
-We used Redis in combination with PostgreSQL for eCuris, a medical platform to connect patients and medical professionals.
+Redis is often used in combination with other databases.
+We used Redis in combination with PostgreSQL for Healthfully, a medical platform to connect patients and medical professionals.
 We chose Redis for cache and token storage since it works faster than most modern databases.
 For the same reason, we used Redis together with PostgreSQL when developing an app for KPMG.
 We commonly use this pair in our projects, since we can quickly and easily make references from Redis to PostgreSQL.

-As you can see, the choice of a database depends on many factors, including the types of data you’re going to collect and process, integrations with other tools, and the scaling approach you follow.
+As you can see, your choice of a database for your project depends on many factors, including the types of data you’re going to collect and process, integrations with other tools, and the scaling approach you follow.
 It’s not just a question of SQL or NoSQL, as many think.